 “Just like today’s nurses, Nightingale risked her life to help others, and I believe she would be incredibly proud of the current healthcare workers.”

 –Kristin Buhnemann, Assistant Director at the Florence Nightingale Museum

 “She focused mainly on improving hygiene for nurses, advising them to wash their hands regularly.
 Before this, nurses were not changing their uniforms or aprons, instead continuing to work with the same equipment, which she believed to be incredibly unhygienic,” Buhnemann said.

 The nickname Lady with the Lamp came from a phrase in The Times.
 The report is reflective of the dedication and compassion of today’s nurses as well:

 She is a “ministering angel” without any exaggeration in these hospitals, and as her slender form glides quietly along each corridor, every poor fellow’s face softens with gratitude at the sight of her.
 When all the medical officers have retired for the night and silence and darkness have settled down upon those miles of prostrate sick, she may be observed alone, with a little lamp in her hand, making her solitary rounds.

 Thank you nurses for your contributions.
 And thank you donors for acknowledging their great effort!

-*Note: All kits were assembled and delivered using sanitary and hygienic guidelines and were delivered while practicing social distancing.
+*Note: All care kits were assembled and delivered using sanitary and hygienic guidelines and were delivered while practicing social distancing.
 Immediate family members are gathered together outside the hospital.

 *Photographer: Sharayah Perry